 5.6.1 Year 2 of the MSW Programme shall be by coursework, Research Essay and Dissertation and shall consist of 8 semester courses, taken on a part-time or full-time basis.
 The Research Essay shall be taken in the second semester and will amount to 4 semester courses.
-The Dissertation shall amount to 8 semester courses a) Social Policy and Administration:
+The Dissertation shall amount to 8 semester courses.